portworx/px-docs/maintain/monitoring/px-central.md

 ## Pre-requisites

-- This page assumes you have a running etcd cluster or will be using the `internal-etcd` feature.
-If not, return to [Installing etcd](/scheduler/kubernetes/install-pks.html#step-2-install-etcd).
+- This page assumes you will be using the `internal-etcd` feature.
 - It also assumes that you have a K8S cluster running

 ## Single Cluster Installation

 If your cluster has less than 20 nodes we recommend using this setup.
 Otherwise please refer to [this guide](/maintain/monitoring/px-central.html#multi-cluster-installation).

 1. Create a secret using [this template](https://gist.github.com/pault84/3a79f6f981ad25c422fdbe81df9f4fbb).
   Replace the values corresponding to your email settings.

    `create secret generic alertmanager-portworx --from-file=alertmanager.yaml -n kube-system`